edaehn/bitsgalore.github.io/_posts/2021-02-09-four-android-emulators-two-apps.md

 1. Android-x86, running in VirtualBox
 2. Android-86, running in QEMU
 3. Anbox
-4. Android Studio Emulator (Android Studio)
+4. Android Emulator (Android Studio)

 I did not include Shashlik, as this project has been [inactive since 2016](https://github.com/shashlik).
 I evaluated each of the emulations by the following (admittedly crude and incomplete) criteria: